volkanncicek/alcatel-modem-api/README.md

 1. Check if the modem is accessible at the URL
 2. Verify you're on the same network
 3. Try accessing the web interface in a browser first
+4. Use `--debug` flag to see detailed error information

 ### SMS Not Sending